xg590/tutorials/docker/nextcloud.md

 ```
 $ docker-compose up
 ```
-8. Using browser to visit https://your_domain_name
+8. Using browser to visit https://your_domain_name.
+You will further configure Nextcloud during first login.
 9. Stop Nextcloud
 ```
 $ docker-compose stop